waltont8/AdventOfCode2022/README.md

 ## Day 8: Day 8: Treetop Tree House
 Not super happy about having different visibility and counting functions, they're basically the same.
 I also thought about running the isVisible function over an array of direction functions which might have looked neater.
 Time is the fire in which we burn.

+## Day 9: Rope Bridge
+That took a while.
+I had to go back and retrofit arrays of tail knots into the code for part 2.
+I do like how you get Read for free if you make your data names match the text in the file.